jbampton/dita-to-pdf-with-eclipse/README.md

 ![Run the build](documentation/images/ant/dita_ant_build.png)

-This should run and build and use as input both the DITA XML in the 'dita-test-files/debrief/' folder and the three ditamap's from the 'libs/DITA-OT1.8.5/samples' directory and will produce four PDF's in the  'output' sub folders 'output/debrief/pdf' and 'output/samples/pdf' folder.
+This should run and build and use as input both the DITA XML in the 'dita-test-files/debrief/' folder and the three ditamap's from the 'libs/dita-ot-2.2.2/samples' directory and will produce four PDF's in the  'output' sub folders 'output/debrief/pdf' and 'output/samples/pdf' folder.

 Transformation and rendering (printing) occur in this step and the 'info.debrief' custom DITA-OT plugin produces a custom designed PDF via the DITA-OT base libraries, an XSL - Formatting Objects Processor (FO Processor) and the transformation engine SaxonHE.
 The other plugin 'sample' is a vanilla plugin with very little customization that makes the three sample PDF's.

-I used Apache FOP 2.0 for the FO Processor, DITA-OT 1.8.5 and SaxonHE9-6-0-7J from Saxonica as the transformation engine
+I used Apache FOP 2.1 for the FO Processor and Saxon for the transformation engine that came bundled with DITA-OT 2.2.2.

 ##How DITA-OT PDF Plugins work